AishwaryaSaxena/CMPE275/README.md

 Edit the config.json file to match your cluster's IP addresses

 ### Generate python files
-Run both the proto files to generate python files for serializing messages and grpc communication
+Navigate to the proto directory and run both the proto files to generate python files for serializing messages and grpc communication

 __raft.proto__